Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 Treatment depends on the cause.

-Dry eye Lubricating eye drops, lifestyle changes
+Dry eye Lubricating eye drops

 Blepharitis Eyelid hygiene and warm compress

-Corneal swelling Monitoring and addressing triggers
+Corneal swelling Monitoring and medical treatment

-Refractive error Updated glasses or lenses
+Refractive error (myopia) Glasses or contact lenses

 Prevention Tips for Clearer Vision in the Morning